Woutuuur/VU-MSc-Thesis/benchmarks/README.md

 **Important:** some parts of the benchmark runner suite assume file paths specific to the devcontainer setup used during development. **To setup the project with the devcontainer please refer to the [general README](../README.md).** Otherwise, several modifications must be made:

-- The implemented benchmarks --- DaCapo and Barista benchmark suites are by default expected to be available at `/data/dacapobench` and `/data/baristabench`.
+- The implemented benchmarks suites - DaCapo and Barista - are by default expected to be available at `/data/dacapobench` and `/data/baristabench`.
 See the [devcontainer configuration](../.devcontainer/Dockerfile#L49-L66) for installation instructions.
 Either place the suites at their respective `/data` directories or add the `"context_path"` property to every benchmark configuration in [configs/benchmarks.json]() (note the `type`).
 - The graal open source compiler location needs to be properly configured.
 By default the suite expects graal to be at `/workspace/graal/`.
 Change the compiler location in [benchmarks/compiler.py]() if this does not match your setup.

 Create and activate the environment and install dependencies: